MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview.md

 ## Success stories

-See how some of our customers are using [!INCLUDE[Social Engagement](../includes/pn-social-engagement-short.md)] to address their use cases.
+See how some of our customers are using [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] to address their use cases.

 -   [UK banking disrupted: Metro Bank reinvents customer service with Microsoft](https://customers.microsoft.com/story/uk-banking-disrupted-metro-bank-reinvents-customer-ser)&mdash;transforming customer service and social insights.